When you think of SEO, you probably think of Google.

-The audience retention report shows you a handful of helpful metrics, including average view duration and your top performing videos.
+The audience returning viewer report shows you a handful of helpful metrics, including average view duration and your top-performing videos.

-You can find the report by going to Analytics > Audience retention within your Creator Studio.
+You can find the report by going to Analytics > Audience within Studio.

 You can also play the video and track your performance by the second.

 20. Use Engagement Reports to Drive YouTube SEO

 Need more reports?
 I’ve got just the thing for you: engagement reports.

 YouTube offers several engagement reports to help you measure your overall performance.

 Each report is valuable in its own way, and I recommend you take a look at each of them on a regular basis.